-We will review four case studies: 9/11, Katrina, the BP industrial explosion in Texas City, Texas and the VA Tech Massacre - revealing the modalities used to identify each victim in these disasters.
+We will review the following case studies: Imperial Sugar Plant explosion, 9/11, Hurricane Katrina, the BP industrial explosion in Texas City, Texas and the VA Tech Massacre - revealing the modalities used to identify each victim in these disasters.
 Each disaster is different in the modalities that were selected by the medical examiners' office to confirm victim identification.
-Having this information will help to provide an awareness of this process and more importantly the need for those working in volatile industries and hostile regions of the globe to consider bio identity preservation.
+Having this information will help to provide an awareness of this process and more importantly the need for those working in volatile industries and hostile regions of the globe to consider bio-identity preservation.